voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

             from flash.image import ImageClassificationData, ImageClassifier

             # 1. Load your FiftyOne dataset
+            # Here we use views into one dataset, but you can also create a
+            # different dataset for each split
             dataset = foz.load_zoo_dataset("cifar10", split="test", max_samples=40)
             train_dataset = dataset.shuffle(seed=51)[:20]
             test_dataset = dataset.shuffle(seed=51)[20:25]